 Kelley LaFontaine, Director

-Kelley LaFontaine is an integral part of the day to day operations at the LaFontaine Automotive Group.
-She helps to run 18 different franchises in 10 locations across Southeastern Michigan.
+Kelley LaFontaine is an integral part of the daily operations at the LaFontaine Automotive Group.
+She helps to run 18 different franchises in 10 locations across SE Michigan.

 Ben Weaver, Director